Skip Navigation

 Festival Republic have appointed a reputable Traffic Management company who are very familiar with the local area.

-More details can be found on the webpage.
+More details to be provided on the webpage.

-There will be minimal impact on public transport throughout the day, however, Crystal Palace Station and Penge West will be busier on Saturday 1st, Friday 7th and Saturday 8th July from approx. 21:30 – 00:00.
+There will be minimal impact on public transport throughout the day, however, Crystal Palace Station and Penge West will be busier on event days from approx. 21:30 – 00:00.
 We would advise people to allow more time when travelling at these times.
 All necessary provisions will be made to facilitate access for locals.

 Yes, there will be security deployed at the event 24/7 throughout.
 We are working closely with our partners, including the Metropolitan Police, to constantly review the security arrangements and we encourage the public to report any suspicious activity to the Anti-Terrorism Hotline on 0800 789 321 or 999 in an emergency.